4 Steps For Confidence During A CrisisJan 31, 2022

 How are you all feeling?
 Are you a bit anxious or confused?
 Are you maybe feeling like your life is falling apart?
 Are you on the brink of a panic attack or emotional breakdown?

 This has been a crazy time for all of us.
-Many of us have been told to shelter in place, and those of us who haven’t are doing so voluntarily to help stymie the Coronavirus pandemic.
+Many of us have been told to shelter in place and those of us who haven’t been doing so voluntarily to help stymie the Coronavirus pandemic.
 That means that we might be stir-crazy, laid off, uncertain about the future, short on necessary supplies, or all of the above.
 Some of you reading this may have even experienced the symptoms of this menacing sickness.